 Home equity loans allow you to borrow money using the equity in your home as collateral.
 A home equity loan can have similar closing costs and fees as a mortgage.
 Closing costs include fees and other money due on the day you sign the paperwork and close the loan.
 It’s important to be prepared for closing costs, as they can typically total about 2% to 6% of the loan amount.
 Closing costs may vary from lender to lender.
-Certain closing costs can sometimes be added to a borrower’s loan amount, rather than paying it in cash at closing.
-The lender can roll it into the total amount of the, which may save you initially, but will cost you on interest.
+Certain closing costs can sometimes be added to a borrower’s loan amount, rather than paying in cash at closing.
+The lender can roll closing costs into the total amount of the loan which may save you initially, but will cost you interest.

 Closing costs may include:

-- Application fee – Yes, some lenders charge a fee just to apply for a home equity loan.
+- Application fee – Some lenders charge a fee just to apply for a home equity loan.

 - Appraisal fee – A home appraisal fee is a fee charged by a licensed appraiser to review and report on the value of the property used as collateral for the loan.
 The fee may be in the $300 to $400 range.